Tech-Curriculums/Command-Line-Interface-101/CLI-101/List Of Modules in Vim.md

+## Introduction to VIM

+- Ubiquity
+  - is the default for most systems
+  - Sublime
+  - Eclipse
+  - JetBrains
+- Programming Culture
+- Increases the speed of your C0d1n9

 ## Modes

 `i`  insert mode
 `<esc>` back to normal mode
 `v` the visual mode, will get to this later

 ## Movement